siddhartha-gadgil/automating-mathematics/content/posts/formalizing-gardam-disproof-kaplansky-conjecture.md

 A vector space `$V$` over a field `$k$` with a group of linear symmetries `$G$` becomes a module over the group ring `$k[G]$`.
 Similarly modules over a ring `$R$` with the group of symmetries `$G$` become modules over the group ring `$R[G]$`.
 A typical example is the chain complex of a covering space, with `$G$` the group of deck transformations.
 Many important topological invariants, such as the Alexander polynomials and Reidemeister torsion, are constructed from such `$R[G]$`-modules.

-Indeed, the above is abstracted to give the notion of the cohomomology of a group.
+Indeed, the above is abstracted to give the notion of the cohomology of a group.
 A specific case, _Galois cohomology_, is very important in algebraic number theory.

 ### Kaplansky's conjectures